triabokon/gotagv/README.md

 The service has Restful API to manage videos and annotations with basic API security using JWT Token.

-The project is structured into three main modules:
+The project is structured into four main modules:

 1. **Auth**: creating and validating JWT token to authorize user into system.
-2. **Server**: serves HTTP requests and converts data from request body and query params to Go structs.
+2. **Server**: serves HTTP requests and converts data from request body and query params.
 3. **Controller**: implementation of main business logic like data validation, conversion etc.
-4. **Storage**: implements storage methods and queries to  database.
+4. **Storage**: implements storage methods and queries to the database.

 ## Getting Started